Mind, Body & Life

 Climate activists have proposed an end to the livestock industry.
 But overhauling farming could have unintended consequences.

-Carnival of the dead, Mexico
+Carnival of the dead

 How to dance with the dead